bevry/getsetdeep/README.md

 ### Security

-To satisfy the egos of some security researchers, just as you wouldn't do `obj[prompt('some user input')] = 'value'` don't do `setDeep(prompt('some user input'), 'value')`, [obviously](https://medium.com/intrinsic/javascript-prototype-poisoning-vulnerabilities-in-the-wild-7bc15347c96).
+To satisfy the egos of some security researchers, just as you wouldn't do `obj[prompt('some user input')] = 'value'` don't do `setDeep(obj, prompt('some user input'), 'value')`, [obviously](https://medium.com/intrinsic/javascript-prototype-poisoning-vulnerabilities-in-the-wild-7bc15347c96).
 Rather than `getsetdeep` preventing `__proto__` access, we assume the consumers of this library are intelligent enough to do what they intend.

 <!-- INSTALL/ -->